bennet21/MAIO_RandomForest/README.md

 # MAIO_RandomForest
-Setup and training of a Random Forest Model to predict NO2 concentrations from meteorological data.
+This project was an individual assignment as part of the Making Analizing and Interpreting Observations (MAIO) course.
+Here, a Random Forest Model (RF) was setup and trained to predict NO2 concentrations from meteorological data.